 For most people, working remotely means that you can work whenever you want.
 Do your best work at midnight?
 Go for it!
 However, keeping some semblance of a schedule will ensure you get everything done and add some structure to your daily routine.

-Try working at roughly the same times every day.
+Try working at roughly the same time every day.
 If you want more flexibility, you might consider doing certain tasks at specific times – maybe you always go through new client information on Thursday at 2PM.
 It doesn’t matter what your schedule is; what matters is that you have one.

 3. Make a friend who works remotely.